Need to talk? Call 1800 882 436.

 Milk, cheese, yoghurt

-Grated cheese is good in mashed vegetables.
+You can melt grated cheese in mashed vegetables.

 Choose yoghurt without added sugar.
-Add fruit for extra flavour
+Add fruit for extra flavour.

 What drinks should I be giving my baby?

-After 12 months of age breastmilk, water (clean tap water or bottled water) and full fat cow’s milk should be the main drinks you offer your baby.
+After 12 months of age breastmilk, water (clean tap water or bottled water) and full-fat cow's milk should be the main drinks you offer your baby.

 How much should I feed my baby?